Charles Perkins (Aboriginal activist): Soccer career

 Perkins began playing in 1950 with Adelaide team Port Thistle.
-In 1951 he was selected for a South Australia under 18 representative team.
+In 1951, he was selected for a South Australia under 18 representative team.
 He went on to play for a number of teams in Adelaide including International United (1954–55), Budapest (1956–57) and Fiorentina (1957).

-In 1957 he was invited to trial with English first division team Liverpool F.C.
+In 1957, he was invited to trial with English first division team Liverpool F.C.
 Perkins ended up trialling and training with Liverpool's city rival Everton F.C.
 While at Everton Perkins had a physical confrontation with the Everton reserve grade manager after being called a "kangaroo bastard".
-After this incident, Perkins left Everton to move to Wigan where he worked as a coal miner at the Mosley Common Colliery alongside Great Britain rugby league player Terry O'Grady.
+After this incident, Perkins left Everton to move to Wigan, where he worked as a coal miner at the Mosley Common Colliery alongside Great Britain rugby league player Terry O'Grady.
 Perkins played two seasons for leading English amateur team Bishop Auckland F.C. between 1957 and 1959.
 Perkins in mid-1959 decided to return to Australia after trialling with Manchester United.

-On returning to Australia Perkins was appointed captain and coach of Adelaide Croatia.
-At Croatia he played alongside notable Aboriginal figures Gordon Briscoe and John Moriarty.
+On returning to Australia, Perkins was appointed captain and coach of Adelaide Croatia.
+At Croatia, he played alongside notable Aboriginal figures Gordon Briscoe and John Moriarty.

-In 1961 when Perkins moved to Sydney to study at university he played with Pan-Hellenic (later known as Sydney Olympic FC) in the New South Wales State League where he became captain and coach.
+In 1961, when Perkins moved to Sydney to study at university, he played with Pan-Hellenic (later known as Sydney Olympic FC) in the New South Wales State League where he became captain and coach.
 He later played for Bankstown and retired in 1965.

 Following his move to Canberra in 1969, Perkins joined the ANU Soccer Club (later known as the ANU Football Club) as player and coach.

 He later served as president of former National Soccer League team Canberra City.
-In 1987 He was appointed vice-president of the Australian Soccer Federation (a forerunner of the Football Federation Australia) and was the chairman of the Australian Indoor Soccer Federation (later known as the Australian Futsal Federation) for ten years until his death in 2000.
+In 1987, He was appointed vice-president of the Australian Soccer Federation (a forerunner of the Football Federation Australia) and was the chairman of the Australian Indoor Soccer Federation (later known as the Australian Futsal Federation) for ten years until his death in 2000.

 Recognition

 Perkins was awarded Jaycees Young Man of the Year in 1966, and NAIDOC Aboriginal of the Year in 1993.

 He was made an Officer of the Order of Australia in the Australia Day Honours in 1987, for services to Aboriginal welfare.

 He was inducted into the Football Federation Australia Football Hall of Fame for services as a player, coach and administrator in 2000.

-In 1998 he was awarded an honorary doctorate of letters by the University of Western Sydney, and shortly before his death he was awarded an honorary doctorate of law by the University of Sydney.
+In 1998, he was awarded an honorary doctorate of letters by the University of Western Sydney, and shortly before his death, he was awarded an honorary Doctor of Law by the University of Sydney.

 Perkins was named by the National Trust of Australia as one of Australia's Living National Treasures.

 John Farquharson wrote in his obituary that Perkins "was perhaps not only the most influential Aborigine of modern times, but also must be numbered among the outstanding Australians of the century".